 Here’s a quick summary to help you choose.

 - Coated vinyl awnings are ideal for homeowners looking for a long-term solution whereas laminated vinyl awnings are a popular choice for medium to large patios.

-- Fiberglass awnings are the cheaper solution offering production from the sun and rain at a smaller cost.
+- Fibreglass awnings are the cheaper solution for offering production from the sun and rain at a smaller cost.
 However, they will need to be replaced more regularly.

 - Aluminium awnings are weatherproof, modern, stylish and can be painted any colour to suit your home and outdoor area.